kazkosa/share_your_moments/README.md

 * System Tesw with RSpec

 ## Test
-Test is run by excuting the following commands.
+Test runs by executing the following command

 - Unit Test